Crawl Space & Foundation Repair in Raleigh, Durham & Chapel HillSCHEDULE FREE INSPECTION

 Crawl Space Encapsulation & Repair in Raleigh, Durham & Chapel Hill, NC

-Basement and crawl space flooding is a very frequent occurrence in the Research Triangle Area including Raleigh, Durham, and Chapel Hill.
+Basement and crawl space flooding is a very frequent occurrence in the Research Triangle Area that includes Raleigh, Durham, and Chapel Hill, NC.
 The tropical storms and persistent rainfall throughout the year keep the soil around foundations well-saturated, making it difficult for them to stay dry.
 The flooding alone is enough to drive any homeowner mad, but the resulting humidity causes more problems than you would think.

 Many of the issues you face in your home are actually a result of basement and crawl space dampness.
 Mold, wood, rot, high energy bills, and foul smells are only some of the problems you face if your home’s sub-level is not waterproof.
 Many homeowners think these issues are isolated incidents and have to continuously fix the recurring problem without getting to the source.

 To end and prevent these issues, you can contact us for waterproofing solutions.
 To transform your humid, water-damaged sub-level into a respectable foundation, you’ll need all the tools you can get.
 Many homeowners believe replacing their old sump pump is enough to stop the damage, but you’ll need to stop the humidity as well or your problems won’t end.
 This means applying a vapor barrier on the walls and installing a powerful dehumidifier like our THBS dehumidifier.

 Due to the kind of soil in Raleigh, Durham, and Chapel Hill, foundation issues are not unheard of for homeowners in this region.
 Foundation settling is caused by soil shrinking and expanding, which occurs when clay soils are exposed to water.
 When the soil shrinks, it compacts, loses its volume, and leaves gaps.
 The foundation is then left without stable soil to support it, which causes it to settle.